jakob-bagterp/browserist/docs/reference/browser/click.md

 ---
-title: Documentation for Click Methods
+title: Documentation of Click Methods
 description: Learn how to use the click methods in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation